On the stupendous inefficacy of career advice in the late 80’s

 [The audience can hear the voice inside the man’s head.]
 “Ah, yes.
 A girlchild.
 She appears healthy.
 And can stand on her own.
 Upon reaching into my desk draw filled with meticulously torn strips from an old Yellow Pages, I will read her future.”

-.
+[He disappears from view.
 We hear the brain slicing screech of a draw runner and the ruffle of paper.
 He rises and says croakily, not at all like yoda].

 I reckon I’m not far off, but I’m curious to know.
 Oh, and if you’re still with me (sorry i will learn smallpost) there’s another ride coming up on Feb 24th.
 So make sure to (sticky) date your diary.
 Dress-ups tbc.